DSchau/css-in-js-training/content/proposal.md

 Collectively, I’d like around two months to get the course content put together, and I’d like to break it up into about two week chunks and possibly have milestones and status updates during these two week cycles.

-### Week 1
+### Weeks 1 - 2
 - Formalization of course content and getting familiar with video recording style
-- Rough draft of first section (drawbacks of CSS in JS)

-### Week 2
+- First section recording(s)
+- This section is intentionally light, as to get more familiar with video recording, content, stylistic/tone concerns, etc.

+### Weeks 3 - 4
 - Why CSS in JS Matters section
 - Planning and additional work re: the product we’re building (e.g. formalization on design, functionality, etc.)

-### Week 3
+### Weeks 5 - 6
 - Record the lab content videos (authoring with CSS in JS)
 - Advanced CSS in JS section

-### Week 4
+### Weeks 7 - 8
-- Wrap up and any further tweaks on existing video content or final changes
+- Wrap up and any further tweaks on existing video content and/or final changes

 ## Table of Contents

 1. Introduction of CSS in JS
-    - What CSS in JS _is_
+    - What CSS in JS is
-    - What CSS in JS is _not_
+    - What CSS in JS is not
         - Specifically, how CSS in JS is not “inline styles”
-2. The drawbacks of CSS
-    - Global conflict
-    - Scaling concerns
-    - Dead code elimination
-    - Sharing constants
-3. Why CSS in JS Matters
-    - Illustration of how it alleviates global conflict and global variables
-    - How it solves scaling concerns
-    - How it solves dead code elimination
-    - How it solves sharing constants
-    - A more powerful CSS
-    - Real stylesheets
-    - … and more!
-        - Prop injection
-        - Isolation of both style and view code (componentization)
-        - Easy theming support
-4. Authoring with CSS in JS (styled-components + React)
+1. Authoring with CSS in JS (styled-components + React)
     - Basic set up (CodeSandbox and/or CSS in JS Playground)
     - Your first styled component
     - Pseudo styles, media queries, and hover effects, oh my!
     - Injecting Props
     - Inheritance
     - Animation
-    - Extensibility (e.g. customizing styled components)
+    - Extensibility (e.g. allowing components to be customized)
-5. Advanced CSS in JS
+1. Advanced CSS in JS
     - Theming
     - Server side and/or static rendering
     - Global injection
     - When does it _not_ make sense to use CSS in JS libraries?
-    - Roll your own CSS in JS (e.g. CSS in JS in Vue or Angular)
+1. Roll your own CSS in JS (e.g. CSS in JS in Vue or Angular)
-        - This section will discuss how to use some of these libraries outside of React and in other frameworks
+    - CSS Modules
+    - Automated tooling
+        - Scoped styles (a la Vue scoped styles, Angular scoped styles, etc.)
+    - Libraries that do not require React (JSS, Fela, inline styles, etc.)
-6. Wrap Up
+1. Wrap Up
     - Other libraries (e.g. Glamorous, Emotion, etc.)
+        - This will sort of necessarily have a React focus since we've already covered other libraries
     - Drawbacks of CSS in JS
-    - Recommended next steps
+    - Recommended next steps/call to action

 [cssinjsplayground]: https://css-in-js-playground.com